hmoisesgb/GuessTheNumber/README.md

 # Future Work

-In the future I want to add more phrases when the user is close to the number to guess.
+In the future I want to add more phrases when the user is close to the number to guess, and I also want to add a way for users to load their data.